The definitive guide to message testing

 Qualitative research relies on observation or non-numerical market research analysis, such as in-depth interviews.
 It’s ideal for getting a more rounded understanding of customer motivations.

-In message testing, your quantitative and qualitative research should focus on these key dimensions of your message:
+In message testing, your research should focus on these key dimensions of your message:

 • Clarity.
 How well you communicate your offer to your customers and how well they understand it.